 Disculpenos, esta pagina no esta traducida.

 METRO has a 1 percent sales and use tax imposed within METRO’s service area for transit activities.
-By voter mandate, METRO dedicates 25 percent of its sales tax for the General Mobility Program.
+By voter mandate, METRO dedicates up to 25 percent of its sales tax for the General Mobility Program.
 Most of this funding is passed on to the city of Houston, Harris County and 14 multi-cities for general mobility projects.

 *ABOUT OUR REGISTER DATA:You can view METRO’s register data several ways.
 Choose the month you wish to view,

 and then sort on any of the available columns, by clicking on the heading

 of that column.
 We also offer two options for downloading at the bottom of

 Texas Government Code, Chapter 552, gives you the right to access government records; and an

 officer for public information and the officer’s agent may not ask why you want them.
 All